johnpankowicz/govmetting-testbfg-2/src/WebUI/WebApp/clientapp/src/assets/docs/setup.md

 ## Notes

 - The first time that the .NET projects are built, the NuGet packages are installed.
 If errors occur, re-run the build.
 NuGet packages are installed aysnchronously and there is a known race condition bug.
 - The Angular App has a setting for whether it should call the Web API server or use stub data instead.
 The default is to stub data.
-To change this setting, change "isAspServerRunning" from false to true in frontend\clientapp\src\app\app.module.ts
+To change this setting, change "isAspServerRunning" from false to true in src/WebUI/WebApp\clientapp\src\app\app.module.ts
 - During development, ClientApp is served by webpack-dev-server.
 WebApp uses the Kestrel server for API calls.
 Kestrel proxies all non-API requests to webpack-dev-server.

 ---